epoch/tallboy/README.md

 ## table style presets

-tallboy comes with 2 presets to render table with ascii characters or unicode characters
+tallboy so far comes with 2 presets to render table with ascii characters or unicode characters
 ```crystal
 data = [
   ["a", "b", "c"],